An Introduction: Australian Shepherd Temperament

 2. The Australian Shepherd Temperament

 Australian Shepherds are very smart and active.
 They require lots of mental and physical stimulation daily.
-As herding animals, they love having a job and a purpose.
+As herd animals, they love having a job and a purpose.
 A dog that does not have this need fulfilled will often become destructive.

 3. Training means a lot for the Australian Shepherd

 Australian Shepherds are excellent working dogs.
 They need at least two or even three hours of exercise a day.
-Effective training helps keep their minds busy all the time.
+Practical training helps keep their minds busy all the time.
 The Australian Shepherds were bred to withstand harsh weather conditions.
 They can be used for herding such animals as:

 - Sheep